Amy Ray Band + Katie Pruitt

 NO REFUNDS; FREE PARKING

-Amy Ray Band will be performing LIVE on the Indoor Stage at Salvage Station on Wednesday, September 21st, 2022!
+Amy Ray Band and Katie Pruitt will be performing LIVE on the Indoor Stage at Salvage Station on Wednesday, September 21st, 2022!
+(This is a co-headlining show!
+Katie Pruitt will perform first and Amy Ray Band will close.)
 Doors open @ 7PM and the music starts @ 8PM.
 This is a General Admission, 18+ ONLY show (no exceptions)!
 FREE ON-SITE PARKING!

 Root Down will be serving their delicious twist on Southern Soul food and we’ll have our full bar open for you to enjoy!